 If done right, this method will ensure your students work together digitally to get their project done.
 This is important because online collaboration is an essential skill your students will need once they are out in the working world.

 By including online collaboration for group work and discussions, you not only provide a different way for them to interact with each other, you help them develop a solid foundation for technology-based communication.

 7. Try a Curriculum System

-A digital curriculum is another great way to implement blended learning in your CTE classroom.
-Simply put, a digital curriculum system is online teaching software that saves teachers time when it comes to planning and grading.
+A digital curriculum system is another great way to implement blended learning in your CTE classroom.
+Simply put, a curriculum system is online teaching software that saves teachers time when it comes to planning and grading.